HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/button.md

-The **Button** is an [obstacle](/obstacles) that only spawns inside of the Armory Vault.
-It was added to the game in v0.15.0 "Pulling the Pin" update on 1/14/24.
-These Buttons can be pressed to enter a code to open the Armory Vault, which will give a weapon spawn of a Vector, Vepr-12, or a Arx-160.
+The **Button** is an interactive [obstacle](/obstacles) added to the game in the v0.15.0 "Pulling the Pin" update on January 14, 2024.

 # Location & Spawning

-These only spawn in the Armory Vault so far.
-Only 4 Buttons spawn each game.
+Four Buttons spawn inside the [Armory](/buildings/armory) Vault.
+They are linked to a puzzle that unlocks the inner vault which contains a [Briefcase](/obstacles/briefcase).
+For the puzzle solution, go to the [Armory](/buildings/armory) article.

 # Loot & More

-The Buttons are usually linked to puzzles.
+Buttons are usually linked to puzzles.
+They can be pressed by interacting with them.
+They cannot be broken and can't drop loot.

+# Tips

+Buttons cannot be used as cover since their hitbox is too small.

+# Trivia

+- The Button was designed by Bear

 # History

  - v0.15.0
    - Added